In This Article

 1.)
 Selfishness

-If I had to choose two of the most common marriage problems I have observed lead to more divorces than I can count, selfishness, would definitely be tied at #1.
+If I had to choose two of the most common marriage problems I have observed leading to more divorces than I can count, selfishness, would definitely be tied at #1.

 I get it.